Skip to article frontmatterSkip to article content

 In rocks with an assemblage of randomly oriented particles with uniaxial anisotropy, we would measure the sum of all the millions of tiny individual loops.
 A specimen from such a rock would yield a loop similar to that shown in Figure 5.4a.
 If the field is first applied to a demagnetized specimen, the initial slope is the (low field) magnetic susceptibility (χlf\chi_{lf}) first introduced in Chapter 1.
 From the treatment in Section 5.1 it is possible to derive the equation χlf=μoMs2/3Ku\chi_{lf} = \mu_o M_s^2/3K_u for this initial (ferromagnetic) susceptibility (for more, see O'Reilly (1984)).

 If the field is increased beyond the flipping field of some of the magnetic grains and returned to zero, the net remanence is called an isothermal remanent magnetization (IRM).
 If the field is increased to +Bmax+B_{max}, all the magnetizations are drawn into the field direction and the net magnetization is equal to the sum of all the individual magnetizations and is the saturation magnetization MsM_s.
-When the field is reduced to zero, the moments relax back to their individual easy axes, many of which are at a high angle to the direction of the saturating field and cancel each other out.
-A loop that does not achieve a saturating field (red in Figure 5.4a) is called a minor hysteresis loop, while one that does is called the outer loop.
+When the field is reduced to zero, the moments relax back to their individual easy axes, many of which are at a high angle to the direction of the saturating field and cancel each other out with the net remanence after saturation is termed the saturation remanent magnetization MrM_r (and sometimes the saturation isothermal remanence sIRM).
+The field necessary in the opposing direction to reduce the net moment from the MrM_r to zero is defined as the coercive field (μoHc\mu_oH_c) (or coercivity).

 Figure 5.5:Heavy green line: initial behavior of demagnetized specimen as applied field ramps up from zero field to a saturating field.
 The initial slope is the initial or low-field susceptibility χlf\chi_{lf}.
 After saturation is achieved the slope is the high-field susceptibility χhf\chi_{hf} which is the non-ferromagnetic contribution, in this case the paramagnetic susceptibility (because χhf\chi_{hf} is positive.)
 The dashed blue line is the hysteresis loop after the paramagnetic slope has been subtracted.
 Saturation magnetization MsM_s is the maximum value of magnetization after slope correction.
 Saturation remanence MrM_r is the value of the magnetization remaining in zero applied field.
 Coercivity (μoHc\mu_o H_c) and coercivity of remanence μoHcr\mu_oH_{cr}' are as in Figure 5.4a.
+A loop that does not achieve a saturating field (red in Figure 5.4a) is called a minor hysteresis loop, while one that does is called the outer loop.

 The coercivity of remanence μoHcr\mu_oH_{cr} is defined as the magnetic field required to reduce the net remanence to zero after saturation.
 In other words, if a specimen is first given a saturation remanence and then subjected to an increasingly strong field in the opposite direction, μoHcr\mu_oH_{cr} is the backfield at which the remanence passes through zero.